Woman ‘confesses’ to killing pro-Putin blogger with bomb hidden in golden statuette

 Russian Darya Trepova, 26, was arrested for murder after the explosion in Russia’s second largest city on Sunday afternoon.

-In a video released by the interior ministry, Trepova appears to confess that she gave Tatarsky a small statue which was packed with the explosives that killed him, but declined to say immediately who had given her the statue.
+In a video released by the interior ministry, they claim that Trepova confesses that she gave Tatarsky a small statue which was packed with the explosives that killed him, but declined to say immediately who had given her the statue.

 But unconfirmed Russian media reports said she had told investigators that she had been set up and had not known she was carrying a bomb.